kun101/ppt_generator/RAILWAY_DEPLOYMENT.md

 - Check the Railway build logs in your dashboard
 - Ensure `requirements.txt` includes all dependencies
 - Verify Python version compatibility (using Python 3.11)
+- Run `python test_railway.py` locally to test imports

 ### Runtime Issues
-- Check the Railway deployment logs
+- Check the Railway deployment logs for detailed error messages
 - Verify the health check endpoint responds: `/api/health`
-- Ensure the start command is correct in `railway.toml`
+- Ensure the PORT environment variable is being used correctly
+- Look for import errors or missing dependencies in the logs

+### Healthcheck Failures
+If the healthcheck fails:
+1. Check Railway logs for startup errors
+2. Verify the app is binding to `0.0.0.0:$PORT`
+3. Test locally with: `PORT=8000 python railway_start.py`
+4. Ensure `/api/health` endpoint is accessible

 ### File Upload Issues
 - Railway has file size limits for uploads